MrCharlesSG/PersonManagerWPF/README.md

   - Code of the project
   - This Readme
   - All the scripts for the Data Base.
 As it was my first project making "real" scripts for a data base they are completly desorganized.

+## Important to know
+To use the project is important to connect to the database